-Will your marriage be one of the 30% to end due to your Facebook use?
+Will your marriage be one of the 30% to end in divorce due to your Facebook use?

 Experienced family lawyer Allison C. Williams has a wealth of information on the subject of divorce and family law.
 In this podcast, she answers some questions related to causes of action for divorce in New Jersey.

 Regardless of your family situation, when you’re in the middle of finalizing divorce procedures, you may feel the urge to start seeing someone else in order to move on with your life.
 Despite the fact that this is a completely understandable and normal way of moving on from a difficult relationship, problems may arise if things have yet to be completed.